evpozdniakov/WebGL-2.0/02.Precision/README.md

 - In vertex shaders, `int` defaults to `highp`.
 - In fragment shaders, `int` defaults to `mediump`.

-This difference can cause *mismatched precision errors* if the same uniform is used in both shaders but relies on the default precision.
+This difference can lead to precision errors when the same *uniform* is used in both shaders but depends on the default precision.
+(Uniforms will be explained in more detail in the next chapter.)

 To avoid this, it is better to set individual precision for uniforms if they are used in both shaders.